Jason-JiazhengLiu/Jason-JiazhengLiu/README.md

 **`Undergraduate Student at Emory University`**

+Hi!
 I'm an undergraduate student at Emory University studying Applied Mathematics & Statistics and Computer Science.
 My main interest is on machine learning and its application in quantitative finance.

 ---